 Actions we Need to Take

-It’s Bristol City Councillors who will take the decision about whether to provide clean air for our kids in Bristol schools or not
+It’s Councillors on the Local Education Authority who will decide whether to provide clean air for our kids in schools or not.
+Please contact the Council Leader and the Chair of the Children’s Policy Committee.

-School Head Teachers and Governors can take a lead.
-Any school could become the next in our area to improve the air your staff and pupils breathe
+School Head Teachers and Governors can take a lead and install air cleaning in their schools.
+Any school could become the next in your area to improve the air their staff and pupils breathe.

 Schools

 Parents, please speak to your head teacher or the school governors.
 Ask them to look at this website.
-Ask them to prioritise clean air in all classrooms
+Encourage them to prioritise clean air in all classrooms.

 Parents